ThangKNguyen/EliseAI/README.md

 A full-stack tool that automates the inbound lead process for sales teams.
 Paste in a lead's basic contact info, and the platform automatically enriches it with real market data, scores it, and generates personalized outreach — replacing 20–30 minutes of manual SDR research with a single click.
 In this demo, it is a **shared** dashboard between all SDRs.
 Each SDR can see who is working on which lead.

+> **Note on API limits:** All data sources used in this project are free-tier APIs (NewsAPI, Tavily, Gemini, Census, FRED, HUD, etc.).
+If the enrichment pipeline returns incomplete data or AI generation fails during testing, it is likely due to rate limits or daily quotas being exhausted — not a code failure.
+In that case, please refer to the prerecorded demo video below.

 **Presentation video**: https://www.youtube.com/watch?v=rPMZCpOIqjo

 **Demo video**: https://www.youtube.com/watch?v=PVk8olu4dtQ